MikeHannon/DjangoDeployment/readme.md

 ![Alt text](imgs/2_ec2.png)
 3. Launch a new instance from the EC2 Dashboard, as shown below:
 ![Alt text](imgs/3_launch_instance.png)
-4. Select *Ubuntu Server 14.04* option
+4. Select *Ubuntu Server 14.04* option.
+Be sure to scroll close to the bottom to find the correct version of Ubuntu.
+The opton closest to the top will get you a newer version, which doesn't play well with pip and virtualenv.
 ![Alt text](imgs/4_ubuntu_1404.png)
 5. Select *t2.micro* option and click *Review and Launch*
 ![Alt text](imgs/5_review_launch.png)